avinashkarn/avikarn.com/_posts/2019-06-19-MAS_AmpSeq.md

 <hr>

-<h3>A few suggestions on while analyzing your AmpSeq data for MAS:</h3>
+<h3>A few suggestions before you analyze your AmpSeq data for MAS:</h3>

 <ul>
   <li> Remove markers with unknown, uninformative or with a lot of missing data. </li>